DataProfunda/German-Credit-Analysis/README.md

 Accuracy ≈ 80%

 # Conclusion

-The biggest surprise for me was that younger tend to take big credits that they can't pay back.
+The biggest surprise for me was that younger clients tend to take bigger credits.
+Main credit purpose for them is education.
+Even though their creditability is low, "An investment in education always pays the highest returns".
+In a longer period of time their creditability will increase.
 It looks like older are more aware of the risk that they are taking and know the value of the money.